 If a company is selling products made from threatened or endangered species, you should be asking about the origin of essential oil.
-Be careful that the supplier is not trying to sell you an inferior product or claiming sustainability that is not true.
+Be careful that the supplier is not trying to sell you an inferior or an adulterated product or claiming sustainability that is not true.

 True story: Some skincare companies that use fragrance oils argue that synthetic fragrances protect plant life.
 I must say, I wonder what they eat?